-For further details, refer to the "K18 Installation, user and maintenance manual".
+For further information, refer to Installation, use and maintenance manual supplied with the specific K18 unit used.

 Robur mission

 Robur is dedicated to dynamic progression in research, development and promotion of safe, environmentally-friendly, energy-efficiency products, through the commitment and caring of its employees and partners.